mnek1t/Sport-Store_ASP_NET_CORE/step-3.md

   builder.Services.AddSession();
 . . .
 ```
-- To complete the `OrderController` class modify the constructor so that it receives the services it requires to process an order and add an action method that will handle the HTTP form POST request when the user clicks the Complete `Order button`
+- To complete the `OrderController` class modify the constructor so that it receives the services it requires to process an order and add an action method that will handle the HTTP form POST request when the user clicks the Complete `Order button`.

 ```
 using Microsoft.AspNetCore.Mvc;